 - 4. Cantharidin is rigid, so the multi-step procedure involving different possible conformers is not necessary.
 Select Calculations from the Setup menu and specify calculation of equilibrium geometry using the wB97X-D/6-31G\ model.
 Check NMR to the right of Compute and select Calculated (Fermi Contact) from the menu to the right of Coupling Constants.
 You have requested both chemical shifts and coupling constants to be calculated, the latter using the so-called Fermi contact approximation.
 This is nearly as accurate and significantly faster than the full coupling constant calculation.
-Click on Submit. - from the Display menu (or click on ), click on at the top left of the spectra display that occupies the lower half of the screen and select .
-Click again on and select .
-Click again on and select .
-Calculated and experimental HMBC spectra will be superimposed and appear at the center of the spectra display area.
+Click on Submit. - 5.
+When the job completes (a few minutes), select Spectra from the Display menu (or click on ), click on at the top left of the spectra display that occupies the lower half of the screen and select click again on and select calculated and experimental HMBC spectra will be superimposed and appear at the center of the spectra display area.
 Click on to bring them onto the main screen and then click on at the top right of the spectra display area to dismiss it.

-6. Expand the spectra on the main screen by first clicking on either the left vertical axis (C) or the bottom horizontal axis (H) and then using the scroll wheel.
+6. Expand the spectra on the main screen by first clicking on either the left vertical axis ( $^{13}$ C) or the bottom horizontal axis ( $^{1}$ H) and then using the scroll wheel.
 Alternatively, on touch screen devices, pinch your fingers together after selecting an axis.
-The scale of the C axis (0 - 200 ppm) is OK, but change the proton axis to range from 0 - 5 ppm.
+The scale of the $^{13}$ C axis (0 - 200 ppm) is OK, but change the proton axis to range from 0 - 5 ppm.
 Click on the axis to select and enter 5 to replace the default value of 10 ppm and press Enter.
 The HMBC plot should appear as follows.